Updating employee training with modern learning can help boost both retention and productivity.

 Adding gaming elements to learning is a proven tactic for employee engagement.
 In one survey, 91% of employees indicated that gamification improves their work experience by increasing engagement, awareness and productivity, while three-quarters of people aged 22-35 years old believe it should be present in a modern workplace learning environment.

-Many training programs are developed with a single user in mind, but the reality is that we are social creatures who thrive on interaction with our peers and feedback from supervisors; millennials want feedback 50% more often than other empoyees and most of them (88%) prefer a collaborative work environment.
+Many training programs are developed with a single user in mind, but the reality is that we are social creatures who thrive on interaction with our peers and feedback from supervisors; millennials want feedback 50% more often than other employees and most of them (88%) prefer a collaborative work environment.
 When implementing training, look at how employees accomplish a task in real life, and develop a way that they can work together to practice.

-It is crucial that companies regard internal learning programs not as a cost center but a potential revenue generator.
+It is crucial that companies regard internal learning programs not as a cost centre but a potential revenue generator.
 While it might take time to convince the company’s CFO of the merits of moving to modern workplace learning programs, by conducting trials and collecting data that demonstrates their efficacy, investment will follow.